Versions of WordPerfect for Linux other than 8.1

 WordPerfect 6 can be installed and run with iBCS on Caldera OpenLinux 1.3, but this is not an attractive option.

-Passwords needed to run WordPerfect 7 beyond a short period are not now available.
+Although an RPM of WordPerfect 7 was released on the third CD for Redhat 5.1, passwords needed to run it beyond a short period are not now available.

 Version 8.2 (as it may be called) appears to be a re-release in 2003 of version 8.1, with a new script-based installer and a new printing facility.
 It will not be considered in detail on this site.
 It had limited availability.
 It cannot be installed on a current distro using its installer script.
 But an installation on an earlier distro (such as Mepis 3.4-3) is possible, and from such an installation one can copy over the /usr/wplinux and ~/.wprc directories onto a current distro (such as Mint 18.3), on which one has installed the appropriate support packages.
 These are the same as for use in connection with WordPerfect 8.0 as contained in the Caldera rpm package.
-In the case of installation into a deb distro, they are wp-utils-deb and shlibs5 (converted to .tgz).
 Installation in this way will enable WordPerfect 8.2 to run, and usefully to print with the automatically installed Passthru Postscript driver to a new WPSpool destination.

 WordPerfect 9/2000 for Linux runs Windows-derived code on the Corelwine compatibility layer, but this is incompatible with Linux distros dating from 2003 or later, since they use libc6 2.3 or later.
 It can however be run on Slackware 8.1.

-For practical purposes, only WordPerfect 8.1 appears to have current significance for anyone wishing to install and run a native version of WordPerfect on a Linux distro.
+For practical purposes, only WordPerfect 8.0 and 8.1 appear to have current significance for anyone wishing to install and run a native version of WordPerfect on a Linux distro.

 Other available possibilities for running WordPerfect on a Linux installation include: